evolgeniusteam/GMrepoProgrammableAccess/programmable-access/R.md

 # Get relative species/genus abundances for all phenotypes
 params <- list( "project_id"="PRJNA489760","mesh_id" = "" )

-# Get relative species/genus abundances for a phenotype
+# Get relative species/genus abundances for one of the phenotype in the project
 params <- list( "project_id"="PRJNA489760","mesh_id" = "D006262" )

 # Query data